antoniopedrofraga/bot-horarios/README.md

 ## How does it work?

 I used a JavaScript injector, [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija?hl=en), which is a **Google Chrome** extension.
 I'm sure there are plenty of technologies that you can use.
+With this one I could just copy and paste my code to a textbox.

 ```javascript
 var eicDomId = ['368714','368716']; //ids do selector dessa cadeira